markjprice/apps-services-net8/docs/ch01-benchmarking.md

 BenchmarkRunner.Run<StringBenchmarks>();
 ```

+## Running a console app with Benchmark.NET

-7. Use your preferred coding tool to run the console app with its release configuration:
+1. Use your preferred coding tool to run the console app with its release configuration:
     - In Visual Studio 2022, in the toolbar, set **Solution Configurations** to **Release**, and then navigate to **Debug** | **Start Without Debugging**.
     - In Visual Studio Code, in a terminal, enter the `dotnet run --configuration Release` command.
-8. Note the results, including some artifacts like report files, and the most important, a summary table that shows that `string` concatenation took a mean of 412.990 ns and `StringBuilder` took a mean of 275.082 ns, as shown in the following partial output:
+2. Note the results, including some artifacts like report files, and the most important, a summary table that shows that `string` concatenation took a mean of 412.990 ns and `StringBuilder` took a mean of 275.082 ns, as shown in the following partial output:
 ```
 // ***** BenchmarkRunner: Finish  *****